 - 8.4.1 The Neighbourhood Precincts, as shown in Schedule G, shall be developed primarily with residential uses, complemented by community amenities such as schools, parks, community centres and daycare facilities, as required.
-A mix of high-rise, mid-rise and low-rise buildings, as described in Policy 8.6.1, and a mix of apartment dwellings and townhouses shall be encouraged in each of the four Neighbourhood Precincts identified in Schedule G (N1, N2, N3 and N4). - 8.4.2 Street-related commercial uses, including retail stores, restaurants, places of entertainment, personal and business services, and professional offices shall be permitted on Highway 7, Edgeley Road and the planned easterly extension of Interchange Way, as indicated in Schedule I. Such uses shall be required on Highway 7 in the vicinity of planned VIVA stations, as indicated in Schedule I. In addition, small-scale convenience retail may be permitted on corner lots within Neighbourhood Precincts. - 8.4.3 Office buildings shall be permitted in Neighbourhood Precincts provided they front onto and address Highway 7. - 8.4.4 A portion of the lands in the Neighbourhood Precinct east of Jane Street is located within the Black Creek floodplain.
+A mix of high-rise, mid-rise and low-rise buildings, as described in Policy 8.6.1, and a mix of apartment dwellings and townhouses shall be encouraged in each of the four Neighbourhood Precincts identified in Schedule G (N1, N2, N3 and N4). - 8.4.2 Street-related commercial uses, including retail stores, restaurants, places of entertainment, personal and business services, and professional offices shall be permitted on Highway 7, near VIVA stations, and on Edgeley Road and the planned easterly extension of Interchange Way, as indicated in Schedule I. In addition, small-scale convenience retail may be permitted on corner lots within Neighbourhood Precincts. - 8.4.3 A portion of the lands in the Neighbourhood Precinct east of Jane Street is located within the Black Creek floodplain.
 Subject to the recommendations of the Black Creek Stormwater Optimization Master Plan Class Environmental Assessment Study, which is considering improvements to the Black Creek, the City shall work with the Toronto and Region Conservation Authority to develop special land use policies for lands currently in the floodplain, but which are not expected be in the floodplain once the creek is improved.
 In the interim, development shall not be permitted in Special Study Area B (East) identified on Schedule G until special land use policies have been developed for the floodplain within the study area.
-Properties partially or wholly within Special Study Area B, but entirely outside the floodplain, are exempted from the development restrictions applicable to lands in the study area.